bilalazh/New-Tab-Custom-Page/README.md

 ```
 file:///PATH-TO-INDEX.HTML
 ```
-In my case it was
+In my case the path was like this
 ```
 file:///D:\tab-local\index.html
 ```